 Total Revenue and Total Cost Approach

 A firm has both fixed and variable costs.
 If the firm produces only a few units, then costs will be high relative to revenue, because the fixed costs must be covered by the few units produced.
 As more units are produced, average fixed costs will decline, which will also decrease the total cost/total revenue ratio.
 Because a firm has fixed resources in the short run, there will be a point where increasing the quantity becomes more costly because of the law of diminishing marginal returns with fixed assets.
-Hence, at some point average total cost will start to rise and eventually become greater than the price of the product, which is the marginal revenue.
+Hence, at some point, the total cost/total revenue ratio will start to rise, leading to losses above the 2nd break-even point.

 This approach compares how each additional unit of output adds to the total revenue and total cost.
 The additional revenue from the unit is the marginal revenue (MR) and the additional cost is the marginal cost (MC).
 A firm maximizes output when marginal revenue equals marginal cost.

 MR = MC = Market Price

 As long as the marginal revenue exceeds the marginal cost, the firm is profiting from producing that unit.
 Once marginal revenue = marginal cost, additional units will incur a marginal cost exceeding the marginal revenue for that unit, causing total profits to decline from diminishing marginal product.
 This relationship is true for all firms, whether they are purely competitive, monopolistically competitive, oligopolistic, or monopolistic.
 The firm will maximize profit or minimize loss as long as producing is better than shutting down.

 Because, for purely competitive firms, marginal revenue = price, maximum revenue is also earned when the marginal cost of producing the last unit equals the market price.
 This makes sense since, if the marginal cost was greater than the price, then the firm would incur losses for each additional unit.
 Note that by producing until marginal cost = market price maximizes total profit, but not per unit profit.